tasdikrahman/tasdikrahman.me/_posts/2020-07-22-a-few-notes-on-gke-kubernetes-upgrades.md

 - reenabling surge upgrages/autoscaling
 - setting maintenance window and release channel if already not set

+All the above being done via the CLI.

 The next parts would be to automate the sequence in which these operations are done and codify the learnings and edge cases to the tool.

 ## Ending notes